Miltonly/Streets/Laurier Avenue

 What kinds of homes are on Laurier Avenue?

-The street is primarily detached homes, with a few semis and townhouses.
-Most were built in the mid-20th century, offering mature lots and established landscaping.
+The street is predominantly detached homes, with a few semis and townhouses.
+Most were built in the 1970s and 1980s, offering larger lots and more mature landscaping than newer subdivisions.

 Which schools serve Laurier Avenue?